Ghostlore Sonic Mapping Project

 This is a Ghostlore Map of soundscape compositions featuring standout sites of paranormal sonic activity in the North of Scotland.

-The compositions are created using sounds derived from field recordings of haunted, sacred or mystical places, such as Fyvie Castle, Slains Castle, Loch Ness, St Drostan’s Well, Mormond Hill, Ben Macdui, and other sites of supernatural interest.
+The compositions are created using sounds derived from field recordings of places associated with paranormal, mystical and folkloristic phenomena, such as Fyvie Castle, Slains Castle, Loch Ness, St Drostan’s Well, Mormond Hill, Ben Macdui, and other sites of supernatural interest.

-Each blue marker is a sonic portal into the unexplained depths of the weird and eerie.
+Each blue marker is a sonic portal into the unexplained depths of the weird and the eerie brought to the surface as audible sounds.

 Project Overview